 Los Angeles Angels at Texas Rangers

-Texas Rangers +115 / Los Angeles Angels -135 Click to Get Latest Betting Odds
+The Line: Los Angeles Angels / Texas Rangers -- Over/Under: Click to Get Latest Betting Odds

-The Los Angeles Angels and the Texas Rangers meet in game two of their three game AL West division set in MLB action from Globe Life Park on Wednesday.
+The Los Angeles Angels and Texas Rangers meet Tuesday in game two of an MLB doubleheader at Globe Life Park in Arlington.